Recovering from a broken hip

 The operation should happen as soon as possible after you break your hip.
 But surgery may be delayed if you have a urine or chest infection, anaemia or heart problems.

 Recovery and rehabilitation

 To give yourself the best chances of recovery, you should be getting up and about as soon as possible after your operation.
-This also reduces your chances of problems like a chest infection or blood cots.
+This also reduces your chances of problems like a chest infection or blood clots.
 You usually have support from a physiotherapist and walking frame to get out of bed the day after your operation.